 The Children of Lir: A Fascinating Irish Legend

 Swan – Children of Lir

-Midir won, and when they hugged one another, they changed into swans.
+Midir won, and they changed into swans when they hugged one another.
 Unlike the Children of Lir, the swans in this story symbolise the meaning of true love.
 It also assures that loving couples live committed to one another for life.

 The Wonders of Ireland

 The Wonders of Ireland is an ancient tale that P.W.
 Joyce wrote back in 1911.
 The story is about a man who threw a stone at a swan.
-The swan fell to the ground, and instantly, it turned into a beautiful woman.
+The swan fell to the ground, instantly turning into a beautiful woman.
 The woman told the man, poet Erard Mac Cossi, her story of changing into a swan.

 Aengus, the God of Love, and Caer Ibormeith

-The swans were a symbol of tragedy in The Children of Lir.
-Conversely, it is a symbol of love in this legend.
+Swans are a symbol of tragedy in The Children of Lir, but they are also a symbol of love in this legend.
 This tale is about Aengus, the God of love, who fell in love with a woman called Caer, whom he constantly saw in his dreams.

-After a long time of searching for her, he realised that she was a swan.
-She was among 149 girls who changed into swans too.
-There were chains that paired each two of them to one another.
+After searching for her for a long time, he realised she was a swan.
+She was among 149 girls who had also changed into swans.
+Chains paired each of them with one another.
 Aengus turned himself into a swan, recognised Caer, and they married.

+The Children of Lir: A Fascinating Irish Legend